rfluethi/WordPress-Playgrounds/column-example/README.md

 # Column Example

-This directory contains an example that demonstrates how to import pages into the WordPress Playground.
+This directory contains an example that demonstrates how to import posts into the WordPress Playground.
 The provided files are designed to showcase the import functionality and help users understand how to use blueprints to configure their WordPress Playground environments.

 ## Files

 - **blueprint.json**: This blueprint file contains the configuration for the WordPress Playground.
-It specifies the steps needed to import the pages from the `column-example.xml` file.
+It specifies the steps needed to import the posts from the `column-example.xml` file.
-- **column-example.xml**: This XML file contains the page data to be imported into the WordPress Playground.
+- **column-example.xml**: This XML file contains the post data to be imported into the WordPress Playground.

 ## Usage